 A platform for the exchange of experience between pilot projects on climate change adaptation in transboundary basins has been established.

 The Guidance on Water and Adaptation to Climate Change, adopted by the Meeting of the Parties and published in 2009, provides step-by-step advice on how to adapt to climate change, with a special focus on transboundary basins.

 The Guidance on Water Supply and Sanitation in Extreme Weather Events, prepared under the Protocol on Water and Health and published in 2011 illustrates effective ways to minimize impacts of extreme weather events on water and sanitation and related health risks.

 In 2009, Parties added to foster implementation of the Guidance through a programme of pilot projects and a platform for exchanging experience with adaptation to climate change in the transboundary context.

-In 2013-2015, a collection of lessons learned and good practices on climate change adaptation in transboundary basins will be developed as a complement to the Guidance on Water and Adaptation to Climate Change in cooperation with the International Network of Basins Organizations (INBO) as well as other partners.
-It will include a compilation, analysis and synthesis of existing knowledge, experience, lessons learned and good practices on climate change adaptation in transboundary basins.
-The collection of good practice also responds to one of the outcomes of the sixth World Water Forum on 2012 and wil be presented at the Seventh World Water Forum, to be held in 2015 in the Republic of Korea.
+In 2013-2015, a collection of lessons learned and good practices on climate change adaptation in transboundary basins was developed as a complement to the Guidance on Water and Adaptation to Climate Change in cooperation with the International Network of Basins Organizations (INBO) as well as other partners.
+The publication intends to compile, analyse and disseminate experiences, and thereby to demonstrate and illustrate important steps and lessons learned as well as good practices to take into account when developing a climate change adaptation strategy for water management in the basin or transboundary context.
+The collection of good practices also responds to one of the outcomes of the sixth World Water Forum on 2012 and was launched at the Seventh World Water Forum, to be held in 2015 in the Republic of Korea.